Finally! Home loans without any genuine savings

 - Money that has been held in a savings account for 3 to 6 months (depending on the lender).

-- Money that you have saved over the last 3 months.
+- Money that you’ve saved over the last 3 months.

 - Money held in a term deposit for over 3 months.